Before starting the thesis

 The role of a working life representative in the thesis

 When you write your thesis for an employer, the commissioning organisation appoints a contact person.
-With you and your supervisor, the contact person helps define the goals of the work and plan the implementation.
+With you and your supervisor, the contact person helps define the goals of the thesis and plan the implementation.

-Steps of information retrieval
+Steps in information retrieval

-1. Define topic and scope
+1. Define the topic and scope

 • Record what you want to study or develop.